 7. Software Targeting

 Webmail and SaaS products were the top targets of phishing scams by the end of 2018.
 This may seem surprising, given that Office and G Suite credentials do not offer the same immediate profitability as a user’s bank details.
-However, if a scammer can obtain an employee’s details, they can gain access to files of an entire organization.
+However, if a scammer can obtain an employee’s details, they can gain access to an entire organization’s files.

 How Can Scammers Get My Email Address?